Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for

 for $k=0,1, \cdots, M$.
 The stopping criteria is $\max \left|\Phi^{(M)}-\Phi^{(M-1)}\right|<\delta$ with a small error criteria $\delta$.

 The iterative scheme consists of two alternating steps.
-We solve the first equation in Eq. \eqref{eq:PNP1}) for $\Phi$ with the given $u$.
-Then for a given $u$ and acquired $\Phi$, we solve the second equation in Eq. \eqref{eq:PNP1}) to obtain the $G$ and then a new $u$ is computed via the third equation in Eq. \eqref{eq:PNP1}.
-These two steps are called PB and DH steps respectively.
-We repeat these two steps until we reach the convergence criteria of the solution.
+One solves the first equation in Eq. \eqref{eq:PNP1} for $\Phi$ with given $u$.
+Then for the given $u$ and the acquired $\Phi$, one solves the second equation in Eq. \eqref{eq:PNP1} to obtain $G$ and then a new $u$ is computed via the third equation in Eq. \eqref{eq:PNP1}.
+These two steps are called PB and DH steps, respectively.
+One repeats these two steps until reaching the convergence criteria of the solution.
 Furthermore, the PB step can be efficiently solved using standard fast direct solvers.
 The problem at the core of obtaining Green's functions comes from the generalized DH equation.
-In two dimensions, we can approximate the DH equation by,
+In two dimensions, we can write the discretization of the DH equation by,

 where $\bm{G}$ is a matrix representing the lattice Green's function, $\bm{E}$ is an identity matrix, and $\bm{A}$ is a coefficient matrix.
 Furthermore, we can arrive at the matrix inverse $\bm{G}=\bm{A}^{-1}$ directly to achieve the solution of the Green's function with expensive calculation.
 To reduce the computation cost, let us express $U$ by